bombshell-dev/.github/GOVERNANCE.md

 ### Admin

 **Admin** provides fallback operational access for GitHub org settings, Discord server settings, and app permissions when the Organizer is unreachable.
-The Organizer always holds Admin; up to 2–3 additional Core members may also hold it.
+The Organizer always holds Admin; up to two additional Core members may also hold it.

 Admin confers **no** special governance standing—no extra vote weight, dispute authority, or Organizer powers.